-Discussions concerning the Kingdom of God commonly revolve around eschatological debate.
-Questions such as ‘is there an afterlife?’ and ‘what will the new heaven look like?’ are often raised (Matthew 6:10 and Revelation 21).
-This often draws our attention away from a crucial reality: The Kingdom of God is among us, right here and right now.
-It exists and is experienced within the body of Christ, giving us a foretaste of heaven which we shall imminently experience in full when our flesh gives way and we dwell in the immediate presence of God for eternity.
+Discussions concerning the kingdom of God often raise questions such as “is there an afterlife?” or “what will the new heavens and the new earth look like?”
+Although they importantly enquire into eternity, solely focusing on these questions may draw our attention away from a crucial reality: The kingdom of God is among us, right here and right now.
+It exists and is experienced within the body of Christ, giving us a foretaste of heaven which we shall experience in full when our flesh gives way and we dwell in the immediate presence of God forever.

 The Kingdom of God is near

-In the present verse, Jesus’s ministry began upon the imprisonment of John the Baptist.
-The way was pathed, all prerequisites met, the hour had arrived.
-Behold: The Gospel of the Kingdom of God being presented by Jesus.
-This was not a distant, dream-like land as the Jews anticipated.
-Contrastingly, it was a kingdom they could partake in and dive into upon the confession of their sinful nature repentance and belief in the Lordship of Jesus Christ, the only one who could and can save.
+Jesus’s ministry began upon the imprisonment of John the Baptist.
+The way was pathed, all prerequisites met, the hour had come.
+Behold: The Messiah had arrived, preaching the Gospel of the kingdom of God.
+This was not a distant, dream-like land of peace, political independence and prosperity as the Jews anticipated.
+Contrastingly, it was a kingdom they could presently partake in and dive into upon the confession of their sinful nature, repentance and belief in the Lordship of Jesus Christ, the only one who could and can save.

-The Greek for ‘near’ may be translated to ‘at hand’.
-Therefore, the Kingdom of God is within our grasp!
+The Greek for “at hand” is akin to nearness.
+Therefore, the kingdom of God is within our grasp!
 This is a joyous call to immerse ourselves in it and live according to its culture.
 As Bruxy Cavey writes, ‘The good news of the kingdom is that we can participate in God’s will and God’s way on earth as it is in heaven’.

 Essential to the Gospel

-The centrality of the Kingdom of God is often overlooked, yet critical in maintaining a holistic view of the Good News.
-The Kingdom of God is alive and active, transforming us from the inside out and its essence evidencing itself in the relationships among fellow believers and interactions with the world at large.
-To God’s Kingdom we are residents but to this world we are ambassadors of Christ’s Kingdom.
-(2 Corinthians 5:20-21) and (1 Peter 2:11-12).
+The centrality of the kingdom of God is often overlooked, yet critical in maintaining a holistic scope of the Good News.
+The Kingdom of God concerns the present and future life.
+The way of His kingdom is transforming us from the inside out.
+Its essence is revealed in the relationships among believers and engagement with the world at large.
+To God’s kingdom we are citizens but to this world we are ambassadors (2 Corinthians 5:20-21; 1 Peter 2:11-12).